elmehdi007/QrCode-Data-Matrix-and-Code-Bare-Generator/README.md

-# QrCode, Data Matrix and Code Bare Generator
+# QrCode, Data Matrix and Code Bare Generator using angular